 Before you can create definitions on your SAS Metadata Server, you must set up a SAS Metadata Server.
 You must also use SAS Management Console to create a repository.
-For details, see SAS Metadata Server: Setup Guide.

 For instructions about how to add new servers, see Using SAS Management Console to Define Servers.